In Jamaica, a 14-year-old girl went missing, murdered, and her body burned, indicating a disturbing new normal in crime.’

 With a chilly breeze that makes you feel like you’ve shed your skin like a snake in order to take on a new identity and forget your problems as if you were at an all-day spa, the beach’s white sand and turquoise ocean stay unchanged.

-To combat crime, some experts said that a wide variety of early detection, accountability, resources, and community involvement are required, but they must also understand that the country is plagued by major crimes.
+Some experts believe that a wide range of early detection, accountability, resources, and community involvement are necessary to combat crime, but they must also acknowledge that major crimes plague the nation.

 The education system, which is critical to preparing the next generation of leaders and rebuilding the middle class, appears to be deteriorating.

-Today, many young people have dropped out of school, are struggling with addiction and mental health issues, and those with higher education have few opportunities for advancement because they are burdened by student loans and empty promises.
+Today, many young people have dropped out of school, or have to navigate violence in school, are struggling with addiction and mental health issues, and those in higher education have few opportunities for advancement because they are burdened by student loans and empty promises.

 In order to prepare the next generation of leaders and re-establish the middle class, the education system appears to be failing.